eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/prerequisites/prerequisites.md

 #### http (80)

-The port http (80) should not be used, but in case it will, you can apply the above hints just by replacing https by http.
+The port http (80) should not be used, but it will, you can apply the above hints just by replacing https by http.

+#### Port 8080

+Port 8080 will be used by the EDC, you will need the port 8080 once you want to exchnage data with a remote node.

 #### ssh (22)